cph-js284/Assignment6Database/README.md

 from posts
 where posts.Title like '%grounds%'
 ```
-The executionplan without the join:
+The executionplan without the join:<br>
 ![Eplan4](https://github.com/cph-js284/Assignment6Database/blob/master/ressources/ExecutionPlan_nojoin.png)

 The difference in cost between the two plans are negligible

 ---------------------------------------------------------------------------------------------------------------------
 # Excercise 5
-*Add a full text index to the posts table and change the query from exercise 4 so it no longer scans the entire posts table.*
+*Add a full text index to the posts table and change the query from exercise 4 so it no longer scans the entire posts table.*<br>
-To add the fullTextIndex the following statement is excuted:
+To add the fullTextIndex the following statement is executed:
 ```
 ALTER TABLE `stackoverflow`.`posts`
 ADD FULLTEXT INDEX `title_idx` (`Title`) VISIBLE;
 ;
 ```
-To make use of the fullTextIndex the following statement is excuted:
+To make use of the fullTextIndex the following statement is executed:
 *(this is the query from Ex4 without the join)*
 ```
 select posts.Title, posts.OwnerUserId